 Students with sensory deficits (visual or hearing impairment) may request that visual aids and handouts used in class be made available electronically or provided in advance.
 These can be made available through email, Moodle, or a class share space.

 For students who need class notes, you can arrange to provide your own notes or those from a daily class scribe through email, Moodle, or a share space.
-Or you can ask the Center for Academic Success to arrange notetaking services for the course.
-We will ask you for names of students in your class who are effective notetakers and will recruit a paid notetaker ($50 per term).
-The notetaker will scan each day's class notes into a folder that can be accessed by the student who needs class notes.
+Please contact Accessibility Services if you will provide your own notes to the class or individual student.
+Accessibility Services will arrange note taking services for the course when a student requests a note taker.
+We will contact qualified students in the course who are effective notetakers and will recruit a paid note taker ($50 per term or $5 per week).
+The note taker will upload each day's class notes into Accommodate that can be accessed by the student.

 Students with attention or processing deficits, learning disabilities, or anxiety may need extended time on tests and/or testing in a reduced-distraction setting (a quiet space with few students).
 Extended time is 1.5 times the normal test period unless otherwise specified.
 You can elect to have the student come early or stay late or take the test in sections (part in class and part in office hours or at an arranged time).
 For reduced-distraction testing, you can look for a suitable space in your building (ask the building secretary for help), send the student to the library to use a study carrel, or contact the Center for Academic Success up to one week before the test for assistance.

 You should be officially notified of the need for testing accommodations during the first two weeks of the term.
 If a student becomes eligible while a term is underway, you will receive official notice that applies only to future assignments and exams more than one week away, not to any work already completed, past due, or due within the week.